topikettunen/brutal/README.md

 syntax highlighting, the switch between languages started to seem much more effortless.

 Does this work the same for everyone?
-Probably not, but you feel free to test my theme, and I would gladly hear your thoughts about it.
+Probably not, but feel free to test my theme, and I would gladly hear your thoughts about it.